surfingoldelephant/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Management/Get-ChildItem.md

 ### System.IO.FileInfo

-The cmdlet outputs these types when accessing the Filesystem drives.
+The cmdlet outputs these types when accessing the FileSystem drives.

 ### System.Management.Automation.FunctionInfo